basho-labs/little_riak_book/en/04-operators.md

 ![Cluster View](../assets/control-cluster.png)

-There is more in line for Riak Control, like performing mapreduce queries, stats views, graphs, and more coming down the pipe.
+There is more in line for Riak Control, like performing MapReduce queries, stats views, graphs, and more coming down the pipe.
 It's not a universal toolkit quite yet, but it has a phenomenal start.